 Call Us Today!

 Mark Howell teaches mathematics and computer science at his alma mater, Gonzaga High School in Washington, DC.
 He earned a bachelor's degree in mathematics in 1976 and Master of Arts in Teaching in 1981, both from the University of Chicago.
 He has served the AP Calculus community since 1989 in a variety of roles, including AP Exam Reader, Table Leader, and Question Leader.
 A long-time College Board consultant conducting workshops and summer institutes, Mark was a member of the AP Calculus Development Committee from 1998 to 2001.
 He has spoken at professional conferences in the United States, Asia, Australia, Europe, and South America.
-He is co-author of the popular prep book Be Prepared for the AP Calculus Exam from Skylight Publishing.
+He is co-author of the popular prep book Be Prepared for the AP Calculus Exam from Skylight Publishing, and author of the current AP Teachers Guide for Calculus.
 He is a contributing author to each of the College Board's Topic Focus publications in AP Calculus, including Differential Equation, the Fundamental Theorem of Calculus, Approximation, and Series.
-He won the Presidential Award from the District of Columbia in 1993, and received the Tandy Technology and Siemens Awards in 1999.
+He won the Presidential Award from the District of Columbia in 1993 and 2017, and received the Tandy Technology and Siemens Awards in 1999.
 He has a special interest in the use of technology to enhance the teaching and learning of mathematics, and has served as a consultant to both the Hewlett-Packard and Texas Instruments calculator operations.
 He currently serves on the mathematics standing committee for the National Assessment of Educational Progress.